Dex-568/chatclient/README.md

 The server takes two arguments when choosing either an unencrypted (new) or encrypted (newenc) sessions.
 These would be the IP and port to listen on.

-Right now the server holds a sort of spectator role in that no commands can be issued from the server (mainly because I have no fucking clue) but it holds a log of messages sent.
+Right now the server holds a sort of spectator role in that no commands can be issued from the server (mainly because I have no fucking clue)

 The server is multithreaded and can allow up to 3 clients (changeable in the code).